plotdb/template-text/README.md

     ret = tt(<the above text>, {uuid: uuid});

+We use LiveScript to parse the expression when interpolating.

 ## TODO

  - Token Customizing - It's possible that the token `!{ ... }` is used by the target language / syntax of the text we want to interpolate.
 So it will be nice if we can make it customizable.